Barq is a social media website for furries.

 Barq’s founder responds

-What are ACAB and BLM?
+What are BLM and ACAB?

-BLM means “Black Lives Matter”.
-They insist the police unfairly mistreated black people.
+BLM means Black Lives Matter.
+They say the police are unfairly mean to black people.

+So under America’s politically black and white perspective, they ‘are’ Democrats and ‘anti-police’.
 This makes furries feel anyone opposing ACAB is thus right-wing.

 Furries slammed for applying local politics overseas